sadnicka/movelab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to the Computational Movement Disorders Lab!
+Welcome to the Computational Movement Disorders Lab.
 Our goal is to better understand human movement disorders with a focus on system-level mechanism.

 Using neurophysiology techniques and advanced behavioural quantification we work collaboratively across the domains of motor control and computational neuroscience.